Does Trump want to be world's policeman after all?

 Figuring out Trump's approach is perhaps more difficult than with previous presidents because of the speed with which he has done U-turns on core campaign positions.

 Trump has changed his mind about the North Atlantic Treaty Organization, a core US alliance that he had dismissed on the campaign trail.
 "I said it was obsolete.
-It is no longer obsolete,"he said at a Wednesday appearance with NATO Secretary General Jens Stoltenberg.
+It is no longer obsolete," he said at a Wednesday appearance with NATO Secretary General Jens Stoltenberg.

 He's gone from blasting China to declaring this week that he and President Xi Jinping "had a very good chemistry together.
 I think he wants to help us with North Korea."
 He's cooled, for now, on his goal of warmer ties with Russia.